Owl-Domain/.github/readme_template.md

 <!-- Fill in the usage section -->

+## Development

+Currently this project is being developed on the `develop` branch, changes will be merged to `main` *(the default branch)* whenever there is a package update.

 ## Contributions

 Code contributions will not be accepted, however feel free to provide feedback / suggestions